shalzz/shalzz/README.md

 Currently working on a DeFi app for Ethereum.
-[Follow @shalzz on Twitter](https://twitter.com/shalzzj) for updates.
+[Follow @shalzzj on Twitter](https://twitter.com/shalzzj) for updates.

 <table><tr><td valign="top" style="width: 50%;">